 The Valuation Office Agency may alter the valuation if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.

-Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website: www.gov.uk/guidance/ how-to-check-your-rateablevalue-is-correct at revaluations.
-The most recent revaluation took effect from 1st April 2017.
-Revaluations ensure that business rates bills are up-to-date, more accurately reflect current rental values and relative changes in rents.
-Frequent revaluations ensure the system continues to be responsive to changing economic conditions.
+Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website: www.gov.uk/guidance/how-to-check-your-rateable-value-is-correct

 Revaluations